Limits and colimits of synthetic $\infty$-categories: Introduction

 \subsection{Outline}

-In section \ref{sectionstt} we start by giving an introduction to the work of Riehl-Shulman.
-The material we present here is not exhaustive but for the understanding and development of this work it will be enough.
+In \Cref{sectionstt} we start by giving an introduction to the work of Riehl-Shulman.
+The material we present here is not exhaustive, but for the understanding and development of this work it will be enough.
 All results contained in this section are due to Riehl-Shulman and can be found in \cite{riehlshulman}.
-The reader interested in the details of simplicial homotopy type theory is invited to read the just mentioned reference, the experienced reader may skip this whole section.
+The reader interested in the details of simplicial Homotopy Type Theory is invited to read the just mentioned reference, the experienced reader may skip this whole section.

-Having the basic theory at hand we define in section \ref{sectiondefinitions} limits and colimits and give a characterization in Proposition \ref{univpropcolim} that can be understood as their universal property.
-We also prove the analogous result from category theory that right adjoint preserve limits and left adjoints preserve colimits.
+Having the basic theory at hand we define in \Cref{sectiondefinitions} limits and colimits.
+We characterize them in \Cref{univpropcolim}.
+This result can be understood as their universal property.
+We also prove the analogous result from category theory that right adjoints preserve limits and left adjoints preserve colimits.

-In section \ref{sectionrezk} we study limits in Rezk types, this special case yields Corollary \ref{uniquelimits} which is the uniqueness up to equality of limits.
+In \Cref{sectionrezk} we study limits in Rezk types.
+This special case yields \Cref{uniquelimits} which is the uniqueness of limits up to equality.
 Up to this point all the results and proofs can be dualized.
-Finally, in section \ref{sectioncomputation} we carry the computation of the limit of a diagram of ``spaces'' as a dependant product.
-Here we use \textit{univalent covariant families}, due to Riehl, Cavallo and Sattler (unpublished) to make sense of the $\infty$-category of spaces, as simply taking the type of all Rezk types do not give the correct object.
+Finally, in \Cref{sectioncomputation} we carry out the computation of the limit of a diagram of ``spaces'' as a dependent product.
+Here we use \textit{univalent covariant families}, due to Cavallo, Riehl, and Sattler (unpublished) to make sense of the $\infty$-category of spaces, as simply taking the type of all Rezk types does not give the correct object.

-\begin{ack} The author wants to thank Simon Henry for his insight, comments and corrections that greatly improved early versions of this paper. \end{ack}
+Finally, in \Cref{semantics} we verify that our definitions are consistent with the semantics.
+The general procedure we follow is to first interpret our type-theoretic definition in the intended semantics of bisimplicial sets, and then prove that the resulting statement is equivalent to the existing definition.
+For limits and colimits we do this in \Cref{semanticscomparisonlc}.